collabkit/future/lib/chameleon/Readme.md

 # Chameleon

-Chameleon is an HTML processor that can take an annotated HTML template, a JavaScript object and a callback function for message rendering and output finished HTML content.
+Chameleon is an HTML processor that can take an annotated HTML page or partial, a JavaScript object and a callback function for message rendering and output finished HTML content.
 It's designed to be portable to the client, currently relying on JSDom, but potentially using any web browser's DOM implementation.
 Rendered HTML can be cleaned of unused whitespace and comments while preserving whitespace sensitive elements like textarea and pre as well as conditional comments used by Internet Explorer.

+## Rendering pages

+String or files can be rendered, in the latter case optionally asynchronously.

+    var chameleon = require( './lib/chameleon' );
+    // From string
+    res.send( chameleon.render( '<h1><var:text from="foo"/></h1>', context, msgCallback, true ) );
+    // From file, synchronous
+    res.send( chameleon.renderFileSync( 'page.html', context, msgCallback, true ) );
+    // From file, asynchronous
+    chameleon.renderFile( 'page.html', context, msgCallback, true, function( html ) {
+        res.send( html );
+    } );

+## Creating pages

+Full or partial HTML pages can be rendered.
+Rendering is a process of replacing special XML elements within an HTML page with text and HTML based on the data input, called the context, and message rendering provided by the message callback.

-## Templates
+### Templates

 The first pass during processing is template definition and application.